w3c/cogai/demos/nlp/commonsense.md

 ## Examples of Commonsense

-Commonsense can often be expressed in natural language, e.g.
+Common sense can often be expressed in natural language, e.g.

 * things fall down unless supported by something else
 * I am younger than my mother and father